DallanQ/sleeping_gods_3/Manual.md

 - Materials
 - Adventure Cards

+## Icons (page 40)

-Attack Damage: The amount of damage tokens dealt by a crew member or enemy.
+- Attack Damage: The amount of damage tokens dealt by a crew member or enemy.

-## Block: Ignore This Amount Of Damage From An Attack.
+- Block: Ignore this amount of damage from an attack.

-Accuracy: Add this number to your "draw fate" when you attack.
+- Accuray: Add this number to your “draw fate” when you attack.

-Health: On enemies, cover each heart symbol with damage to defeat it.
+- Health: On enemies, cover each heart symbol with damage to defeat it.
 On crew, this is the amount of damage tokens they can hold.
-If a crew member's damage is equal to their health, they cannot participate in combat or challenges, or use their abilities until you restore at least 1 health.
+If a crew member’s damage is equal to their health, they cannot participate in combat or challenges, or use their abilities until you restore at least 1 health.

-## Discard Ability Card From Hand
+- Discard Ability Card From Hand.

-XP Cost: Experience points you must pay to buy this card.
+- XP Cost: Experience points you must pay to buy this card.
 (Pg.
 16)

-Flying: While uncovered, this enemy has +1 defense vs. weapons without the "ranged" attribute.
+- Flying: While uncovered, this enemy has +1 defense vs. weapons without the "ranged" attribute.

-## Icons (page 40)

-## Remove 1 Frightened
+- Remove 1 Frightened

-## Remove 1 Madness
+- Remove 1 Madness

-## Remove 1 Venom
+- Remove 1 Venom

-## Remove 1 Weakened
+- Remove 1 Weakened

+- Remove 1 Low Morale

+- End of Round Enemy Ability: At the end of each combat round, the ability in the same square as this symbol activates.

+- Synergy Point: If a crew member places damage on this, place their synergy token on another crew member.

+- Redraw Fate if 1: If you draw 1 fate, you may use this ability to redraw fate.

-## Totem
+- Totem

-## Fate
+- Fate

-## Redraw Fate
+- Redraw Fate

-## Craft Skill
+- Craft Skill

 - Cunning Skill (looks like a wolf)

 - Savvy Skill (looks like an anchor)

-## Perception Skill
+- Perception Skill

-## Strength Skill
+- Strength Skill

-Remove Fatigue (1 unless specified)
+- Remove Fatigue (1 unless specified)

-## Command Cost To Activate
+- Command Cost To Activate

-## Ranged Weapon Attribute
+- Ranged Weapon Attribute

-## Coin Cost
+- Coin Cost

-## Grain (Food)
+- Grain (Food)

-## Vegetables (Food)
+- Vegetables (Food)

-## Meat (Food)
+- Meat (Food)

-## Remove 1 Low Morale

-## Food (Any Type)
+- Food (Any Type)

-1

-End of Round Enemy Ability: At the end of each combat round, the ability in the same square as this symbol activates.

-Synergy Point: If a crew member places damage on this, place their synergy token on another crew member.

-Redraw Fate if 1: If you draw 1 fate, you may use this ability to redraw fate.

-## Materials
+- Materials

-## Mild Event
+- Mild Event

-## Perilous Event
+- Perilous Event

-## Deadly Event
+- Deadly Event